wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/introduction.md

 In this module, you’ll learn to:

 - Explain what the wpa R package is, and how it can be useful when analyzing Workplace Analytics data
-- Install R, RStudio Desktop, and set up the wpa R package
+- Install R and set up the wpa R package
 - Validate and explore Workplace Analytics data with the wpa R package
 - Use the functions in the wpa R package to create your own analysis